panchicore/bigcorpy/README.md

 This project requires [Python3] to run.

-Install the dependencies and start the server:
+Install the dependencies, run the tests and start the server:

 ```sh
 $ pip install -r requirements.txt